Helsinki-Vice/DarkWeb_Forensics/Tor Memory Parsers/README.md

-Scripts to Parse Tor Browser Activity from Memory
+Scripts to Parse Tor Browser Activity from Windows Memory